leksenderi/Palvelinten-hallinta-2017/readme.md

-# Welcome to my test area
+#ICT4TN022-2 -5

-This is part of my course as a practice
+This GitHub repository is part of my course, which main function is to server as my data storage for both my scripts and modules and also my reports.

-## Just testing out things

-	Have a nice day